dreamofTaotao/ESP8266NodeMCU-LUA/README.md

 will might translate 17 modules including "ADC,crypto,file,GPIO,HTTP,I2C,MQTT,net,node"...and so on.And I will put this to this repository.

+  After updating the ESP8266-NodeMCU-API Chinese Reference Manual,I will might update some codes about using those modules.

   If you are interested in this act.

   Welcome join this club!